Madison-Davis/IT-BackendWebDevelopment-Flask/README.md

-# IT-WebAppDevelopment-WeatherVisual
+# Web Application: Temperate
 Web Application built using Flask (Python), HTML, and CSS.

 Accessed through a Virtual Server on http://127.0.0.1:8080/

-Allows user to enter in any city and receive a future forecast related to:
+Allows user to enter in any city and receive a future weather forecast related to:
 - Temperature (Average/High/Low)
 - Feels Like
 - Humidity